Mantinc el català: Activities and campaigns

-On summer 2022, it took part in an informal Internet movement that called for the mass cancellation of Netflix subscriptions —the most popular video streaming platform in the Catalan-speaking territory back then.
+On summer 2022, it took part in an informal Internet movement that called for the mass cancellation of Netflix subscriptions, then the most popular video streaming platform in the Catalan-speaking territory.
 They justified the action by citing the language discrimination polemics in the streaming company and the very low presence of Catalan in its catalog, which accounted for less than 0.5% of the thousands of titles available, as well as a lack of user the interface in this language.
 Five days after the action, that took place on June 23, Netflix updated up to 12 titles in Catalan made available to 190 countries.
 It became one of the most significant dumps of titles in Catalan from the company until the date, which matched its recent agreement with the Government of Catalonia to offer more content in that language.

 Mantinc el català has carried banners in demonstrations about the protection of the language immersion school teaching system in Catalonia, as well as in other cultural, sports, and language events or workshops.
 It was also present at CreaFest 2022, an event in that language for content creators and influencers.
 It launched a crowdfunding in the 2022-2023 football season to display a giant banner with the platform's motto in El Clàssic at Camp Nou.

-Few conservative Spanish media have criticized this group's activities and claims.
-When Mantinc el català promoted in 2023 a petition for parents of Catalan-speaking children to formally ask schools and daycare centers what their children's linguistic habits were in different environments (playground, lunchtime or group tasks), the newspaper Crónica Global described the group as “radicals of monolingualism” and “moving their witch-hunting to schools”.
-La Razón accused the platform of “harassing the Spanish language” and described them as “a separatist organization, in line with similar ones and subsidized by the Catalan Government”.
+A few conservative Spanish media have criticized this group's activities and claims.
+When Mantinc el català promoted in 2023 a petition for parents of Catalan-speaking children to formally ask schools and daycare centers what their children's linguistic habits were in different environments (playground, lunchtime or group tasks), the newspaper Crónica Global described the group as "radicals of monolingualism" and "moving their witch-hunting to schools".
+La Razón accused the platform of "harassing the Spanish language" and described them as "a separatist organization, in line with similar ones and subsidized by the Catalan Government".
 Another controversy arose when the group advocated on Twitter that the Hospital de Sant Joan de Déu de Barcelona should emphasize in the use of Catalan as a core language in their social handles, despite the fact that they were already aware that the hospital had two user profiles, one for each language.
-Crónica Global published another report on the case that included the expression “fanatics of Catalan” in the headline.
+Crónica Global published another report on the case that included the expression "fanatics of Catalan" in the headline.